moorage/ros_odrive/odrive_ros2_control/engineering_spec.md

 #### 4.1 Transport

-4.1.1 System MUST support a configurable CAN interface name (e.g. can0).4.1.2 CAN bitrate MUST be configurable and validated at startup.4.1.3 Each ODrive board MUST be addressed by a unique CAN node ID; axes MUST be correctly distinguished.
+4.1.1 System MUST support a configurable CAN interface name (e.g. can0).4.1.2 The plugin MUST validate that the configured CAN bitrate matches expectations but MUST NOT bring up or change the interface; OS/launch scripts are responsible for interface bring-up (ip link up/bitrate).4.1.3 Each ODrive board MUST be addressed by a unique CAN node ID; axes MUST be correctly distinguished.

 #### 4.2 Protocol